Walkerbei/learnPyTorhOnTheWay/readme.md

+# Git is a distributed version control system.
-# this is the first test for git
+# Git is free software distributed under the GPL.
-# jjc 20220317
-# the is new added commmits nothing serious
-# hello world